Rozmir-Rohi/witchery-wolf-altar-replacement/README.md

         - A copy of the GNU Lesser Public License is provided along with a copy of the GNU General Public License.
         - Access is provided to the source code of the Library.

-A copy of the GNU Lesser General Public License can be found in the "Negligible Licenses" folder inside the assets folder of the mod jar archive.
+A copy of the GNU Lesser General Public License can be found in the "Negligible License" folder inside the assets folder of the mod jar archive.

 A copy of the GNU General Public license can be found inside the mod jar archive.